variety4me/niri_docs/docs/Workspaces.md

 When you want to have a more permanent workspace in niri, you can create a [named workspace](./Configuration-Named-Workspaces.md) in the config or via the `set-workspace-name` action.
 You can refer to named workspaces by name, e.g. `focus-workspace "browser"`, and they won't disappear when they become empty.

-> [!TIP]
+!!!
+TIP
-> You can try to emulate static workspaces by creating workspaces named "one", "two", "three", ..., and binding keys to `focus-workspace "one"`, `focus-workspace "two"`, ...
+    You can try to emulate static workspaces by creating workspaces named "one", "two", "three", ..., and binding keys to `focus-workspace "one"`, `focus-workspace "two"`, ...
-> This can work to some extent, but it can become somewhat confusing, since you can still move these workspaces up and down and between monitors.
+    This can work to some extent, but it can become somewhat confusing, since you can still move these workspaces up and down and between monitors.
->
-> If you're coming from a static workspace WM, I suggest *not* doing that, but instead trying the "niri way" with dynamic workspaces, focusing and moving up/down instead of by index.
+    If you're coming from a static workspace WM, I suggest *not* doing that, but instead trying the "niri way" with dynamic workspaces, focusing and moving up/down instead of by index.
-> Thanks to scrollable tiling, you generally need fewer workspaces than on a traditional tiling WM.
+    Thanks to scrollable tiling, you generally need fewer workspaces than on a traditional tiling WM.

 ### Example workflow